SDWebImage/SDWebImageSwiftUI/README.md

 ### Use `ImageManager` for your own View type

-The `ImageManager` is a class which conforms to Combine's `ObservableObject` protocol.
+The `ImageManager` is a class which conforms to Combine's [ObservableObject](https://developer.apple.com/documentation/combine/observableobject) protocol.
 Which is the core fetching data source of `WebImage` we provided.

 For advanced use case, like loading image into the complicated View graph which you don't want to use `WebImage`.
-You can directly bind your own View type with the Manager, which provide the Source of Truth of loading images.
+You can directly bind your own View type with the Manager.

+It looks familiar like `SDWebImageManager`, but it's built for SwiftUI world, which provide the Source of Truth for loading images.
+You'd better use SwiftUI's `@ObservedObject` to bind each single manager instance for your View instance, which automatically update your View's body when image status changed.

 ```swift
 struct MyView : View {